 Accredited Online Medical Assistant Certification Programs

-Becoming a medical assistant can be a rewarding choice for those interested in working in a medical setting and assuming a mix of administrative and clinical responsibilities.
+Becoming a medical assistant can be a rewarding choice for those interested in working in a medical setting and assuming administrative and clinical responsibilities.
 These healthcare professionals take on varied tasks such as taking vital signs; assisting doctors with basic patient exams; maintaining medical histories in charts; preparing samples for laboratory testing; and, depending on the state’s practice environment, even giving medical injections to patients.

 Also, since medical assistants typically require only one to two years of postsecondary education, entering this role is relatively quick compared to other medical professions.

 There’s also evidence that opportunities for medical assistants will increase substantially in the coming years.
-For illustration, the Bureau of Labor Statistics (BLS 2022) reported that positions in this field would swell 16 percent between 2021 and 2031, adding 123,000 fresh openings nationwide.
-This is much more robust than the average growth projected across all U.S. occupations during that same decade (5 percent).
+For illustration, the Bureau of Labor Statistics (BLS 2024) reported that positions in this field would swell 14 percent between 2022 and 2032, adding 105,900 fresh openings nationwide.
+This is much more robust than the average growth projected across all U.S. occupations during that same decade (3 percent).

 So how does a person enter this in-demand medical career?
 While certification is not required everywhere, some aspiring medical assistants enroll in a program that takes one to two years to complete; it’s important to note that completing an accredited program is a prerequisite to qualifying for the certification exam through the American Association of Medical Assistants (AAMA).
 A medical assistant can only use the designation CMA (i.e., Certified Medical Assistant).
 Also, most accredited medical assistant programs are offered on physical campuses, but there’s a growing number of distance-based options in this field as well.